-Ariston Middle East felicitates Oman on its 54th National Day
+Ariston Middle East Felicitates Oman On Its 54Th National Day

+Ariston is proud to be part of Oman's infrastructure, leveraging our global R&D to contribute to government projects, the hospitality sector, academia, and more,”

-Muscat, November 17, 2024 Ariston Middle East joins festivities across the Sultanate of Oman on its 54th National Day, reiterating its commitment of more than 25 years to innovation and sustainability in building projects across the country.
+- Alberto Torner, Head of Ariston GroupMUSCAT, OMAN, November 18, 2024 /EINPresswire / -- Ariston Middle East joins festivities across the Sultanate of Oman on its 54th National Day, reiterating its commitment of more than 25 years to innovation and sustainability in building projects across the country.

 Major government installations over the years include the Royal Oman Police complexes in Seeb, Ruwi, and Wattayah, as well as the Oman Airport Cargo Headquarters and Special Task Force centres in Sohar and Barka.
 Ariston's solutions also support significant educational, and institutional facilities like Knowledge Oasis Muscat, Sohar University, and the Institute of Public Administration (IPA) in Al Khuwair.